What's the recovery like for Permanent Makeup?

 Frequently asked questions

-Will I need a touch-up?
+Do I really need the touch-up?